-- Background to the operation in question. - Person or premises to which the application relates (and how the person or premises feature in the operation). - Description of the communications to be intercepted, details of the communications service provider(s) and an assessment of the feasibility of the interception operation where this is relevant.2 - Description of the conduct to be authorised or the conduct (including the interception of other communications not specifically identified by the warrant as foreseen under section 5(6)(a) of the Act) as it is necessary to undertake in order to carry out what is authorised or required by the warrant, and the obtaining of related communications data.3 - An explanation of why the interception is considered to be necessary under the provisions of section 5(3). - A consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct. - A consideration of any unusual degree of collateral intrusion and why that intrusion is justified in the circumstances.
-In particular, where the communications in question might affect religious, medical or journalistic confidentiality or legal privilege, or communications between a Member of Parliament and another person on constituency business, this must be specified in the application. - Where an application is urgent, supporting justification should be provided. - An assurance that all material intercepted will be handled in accordance with the safeguards required by section 15 of the Act.
+2a This conduct may include the interception of other communications (section 5(6)(a)).

+- A consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct. - A consideration of any unusual degree of collateral intrusion and why that intrusion is justified in the circumstances.
+In particular, where the communications in question might affect religious, medical or journalistic confidentiality or legal privilege, this must be specified in the application. - Where an application is urgent, supporting justification should be provided. - An assurance that all material intercepted will be handled in accordance with the safeguards required by section 15 of the Act.